 In 2010, Kyle began a public affairs consulting firm that provided political strategy to candidates and advised businesses on government advocacy and procurement.
 Later that year, Kyle was elected Chairman of the Marion County Republican Party and remained in that role for five years.
 During that time, he helped secure a second term for Mayor Greg Ballard in 2011 and played a key role in the success of many other campaigns for Mayor, City Council, Superior Court Judge, State Legislature, and U.S. Congress.

-Kyle continues to be very active in Republican politics, serving as a political advisor to a variety of candidates and elected officials, including Congressman Greg Pence (IN-6) and as a member of the Indiana Republican Party State Committee.
-He also serves as a strategist to several candidates and officeholders throughout the state of Indiana.
+Kyle continues to be very active in Republican politics, serving as a political advisor to a number of candidates and elected officials, and as a member of the Indiana Republican Party State Committee.

-Kyle currently represents District 31 in the Indiana State Senate, and previously served as the President of the Fort Harrison Reuse Authority Board, on the Alcoholic Beverage Board of Marion County and as an elected member of the City of Lawrence Common Council.
+Kyle currently represents District 31 in the Indiana State Senate, and previously served as the President of the Fort Harrison Reuse Authority Board and as an elected member of the City of Lawrence Common Council.

 Senior Vice President